-Personal liberty took a hit in the United States when the Supreme Court ruled in the 1905 Jacobson v.
-Massachusetts case.
-Henning Jacobson, a Swedish minister, refused vaccination during a smallpox epidemic in Cambridge, Mass.
+Henning Jacobson, a Swedish minister, in 1905 refused vaccination during a smallpox epidemic in Cambridge, Mass., in 1905.
 Then he refused to pay the $5 fine and took his case to court.

 The conflict between individual rights and the common good went all the way to the U.S. Supreme Court.
 In the end, Henning Jacobson and his personal right lost.
 The court sided with the state, ruling that it could use its police power to protect the public health.

 The case has since been called one of the most important pieces of public health jurisprudence in the United States.
 Judges have cited it in many cases since, including one in 2020 during the COVID-19 pandemic.

 Henning Jacobson was born in Sweden on Sept.
 15, 1856.
 When he turned six, Sweden ordered compulsory vaccination and he submitted to it.
 It caused him “great and extreme suffering.”

 As a boy, he immigrated with his family to America in 1869.
 He became a naturalized U.S. citizen and studied for the ministry at a Swedish Lutheran college, Augustana, in Rock Island, Ill.